Best EQ Acoustics Broadband Acoustic Absorbers 2026

 PROS

-• • Blue color can be visually appealing in recording spaces
+• • Blue color is visually appealing and helps differentiate panel locations.

 CONS